rizinorg/rizin/doc/debug-internals.md

 For architecture specific-handling, "bp" delegates various functionality to plugins.
-The interface for these plugins is much simpler than other plugins used in the radare debugger -- they only define which byte sequences represent valid breakpoints for a given architecture.
+The interface for these plugins is much simpler than other plugins used in the Rizin debugger -- they only define which byte sequences represent valid breakpoints for a given architecture.

     librz/bp/p/bp_arm.c      // ARM64, ARM, Thumb, Thumb-2 (big/little endians)